mayasrikanth/DynamicMonitor/README.md

 Here is a quick breakdown of key scripts/components in this repo.

 ## Backend
 - GloVe implementation: we retrain GloVe embeddings from scratch on real-time social media data.
+Because the official GloVe repo publicly available, we do not include it here.
 - word_dist.py: script for finding closest neighbors to a given keyword and populating .csv file with this information.
 - time_series.py: basic script for time series modelling with ARIMA (including data preprocessing, parameter tuning, and projecting 15 timesteps into future)